 Each year Council's average rate revenue income must not be more than the rate cap set by the Minister in line with the Consumer Price Index.
-For the 2021/2022 financial year the cap has been set at 1.5%.
-For further information on how rate capping works and how Council calculates your rates, you can view the short video below from the MAV website.
+For the 2022/2023 financial year the cap has been set at 1.75%.

 A municipal charge is a flat charge that is used to offset some of Council’s administrative costs and ensures that all properties make a standard contribution.
 The total amount raised from a municipal charge cannot be more than 20% of the total raised from the combination of municipal charge and general rates.

 A municipal charge of $200.00 is levied on all rateable properties, with exemptions applicable where more than one farming property makes up a single farming enterprise operated by the same person or persons.
 Where a farming enterprise consists of more than one dwelling, a municipal charge is applicable to every additional occupied dwelling.